robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 #### 5.1.1.1 Statically Defined or Imported Variables

 > [!IMPORTANT]
-> LXX Recall the priority of statically defined or imported variables in Robot Framework (K1)
+> LO-XX Recall the priority of statically defined or imported variables in Robot Framework (K1)

 The rule of thumb here is: **"First come, first served!"**